mradovic10/mradovic10.github.io/README.md

 Here is my HTML Bio.

-Thanks to Kelvin (@loweehahn) for the Wikipedia random article generator help!
+Thanks to Kelvin (@loweehahn on CodePen) for the Wikipedia random article generator help!

 MR